takuyan/TiActiveRecord/README.md

 ## Usage

-Dowonload `lib/lib/TiActiveRecord.coffee`,  and compile to javascript.
+Download `lib/lib/TiActiveRecord.coffee`,  and compile to javascript.

 or